Learn how consumer proposals work, the long-term consequences, and what debts can be included.

-One option to consolidate your debts is to file a consumer proposal.
-Under the Bankruptcy and Insolvency Act, it’s a legal process and a matter of public record between you and your creditors to pay back part of what you owe.
+One option to consolidate your debts that isn’t a debt consolidation loan is to file a consumer proposal.
+Under the Bankruptcy and Insolvency Act, a consumer proposal is a legal process and a matter of public record between you and your creditors to pay back part of what you owe.

 Beware the Big Debt Rip-Off